top of page

 Twenty years ago this summer I was travelling in Europe with two friends on the freedom of an Interrail pass.
 Whilst in Denmark we visited Louisiana, a museum of modern and contemporary art situated on the east coast with stunning views looking across the sea towards Sweden.
 Their website notes that Louisiana is well regarded as one of the most beautiful museum's in the world, and I would gladly add my own voice to those claims.

 At this point I was due to begin a Fine Art bachelors degree later that year, and my work until this time had included music and sound, video, animation, and performative elements.
-Many of my core today themes were present in the work then, with others yet to find expression through art but very much part of my internal world.
+Many of my core themes today were present in the work then, with others yet to find expression through art but very much part of my internal world.
 Whilst walking around the Louisiana collection I remember turning a corner and being confronted by something, the likes of which I had not experienced before.

 Abstract painting with textured red, black, and brown swirls.
 Central figure suggests movement.
 Framed on a plain wall.